p8queen/aws-api-lambda-cognito/README.md

 Write local Python Code as in main.py

 Four:
-You can use PostMan as is shown in the Image Below to test the API and Lambda Function
+You can use Postman, as shown in the image below, to test the API and Lambda function.

 ![PostMan](./images/CognitoPostman.png "PostMan")